 Remove the stem from the sugar pumpkin and cut the pumpkin in half.
 Scoop out the seeds and any stringy pieces.
 Lay the pumpkin halves on a baking sheet, cut side down, at 400F for 30-40 minutes until very soft and a knife goes right through.
 You can also microwave for 15 minutes instead.
 Once done, pull the skin off the pumpkin and discard.
 Put the soft pumpkin pieces into a food processor, blender, or mash with a potato masher to make pumpkin puree!
 That’s it!
 Here’s a great YouTube video that shows this process from Clean & Delicious.

-This Vegan Pumpkin Curry Pasta uses minimal ingredients and comes together in 15 minutes.
+This recipe for pumpkin coconut curry pasta is 100% vegan, uses just 10 ingredients and comes together in 20 minutes.
+It's perfectly spiced, savory, and sweet.
 Creamy.
 Cozy.
 Warm.
 Flavorful.

 - 1/2 cup yellow onion (diced)